yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 > cabal-dev install && yesod --dev devel
 </code>

 This will compile the entire project.
+Be patient it could take some time.
-In the end you should now be able to see your local website by clicking this link:
+Once finished a server is launched and you could visit it by clicking this link:

 [`http://localhost:3000`](http://localhost:3000)

 Congratulation!
-You were able to see your yesod powered website.
+Yesod works.

+> Note: if something is messed up use the following command line:
+> <code class="zsh">
+> \rm -rf dist/* ; cabal-dev install && yesod --dev devel
+> </code>

-For the rest of the tutorial, use another terminal and let this one open in a corner to see what occurs.
+Until the end of the tutorial, use another terminal and let this one open in a corner to see what occurs.

 ## Configure git

-It is not mandatory for a tutorial, but it is a good practice to have a CVS.
+This step is not mandatory for a tutorial, but I wanted to jump directly in good practice.
+There are many different choice of CVS, but for this tutorial I'll use `git`.

-To use `git` copy this `.gitignore` file into the `yosog` folder.
+Copy this `.gitignore` file into the `yosog` folder.

 <code class="zsh" file=".gitignore">
 cabal-dev